imarlowe/security-now-podcast-downloader/README.md

 ## Problem

-Manually downloading each podcast episode individually was time-consuming and inefficient—especially when listening to multiple episodes per day.
+Manually downloading each archive podcast episode individually was time-consuming and inefficient—especially when listening to multiple episodes per day.

 ## Solution